You are here

 A Vision and Strategic Agenda for Mozambique’s National Forest Program

-Mozambique is particularly vulnerable to natural disasters like droughts and floods; good management and land use decisions are necessary to strengthen the country’s resilience.
+Mozambique is particularly vulnerable to natural disasters, such as droughts and floods; good management and land use decisions are necessary to strengthen the country’s resilience.
 This is made more difficult by ongoing political, economic, and social changes, including accelerated oil and gas developments, illegal timber trading, high population growth, and increased demand for food and fiber – all of which put the country’s forest resources under stress.

 While Mozambique’s forest sector stakeholders have recognized that the country has plans and aspirations for a more developed forest sector, a shared agenda is lacking.
 As a result, public resources are wasted, and piecemeal activities are contributing to forest degradation and fragmentation.
 Therefore, there is a need to build consensus on the short and long-term objectives among all stakeholders, including working towards the climate change goals under the Paris Agreement, and the Sustainable Development Goals.

-Key outputs will include a Forest Sector Agenda 2035 for Mozambique document, and policy briefs.
+- Forest Sector Agenda 2035 for Mozambique document